4 Billion Years On

 Looking ahead

-The strong forecast for an evolving El Niño phase suggests a potential for wetter conditions in the Horn of Africa in the coming months, particularly during the short rains season.
+The NOAA CPC forecast indicates a high probability of El Niño developing from May to July 2026 and persisting through the rest of the year, suggesting a potential for wetter conditions in East Africa in the coming months, particularly during the "short rains" season.

 Generated by Gemini from climate data and web sources